-PV Inverter Market Outlook 2025 to 2035
+PV Inverter Market Forecast and Outlook from 2025 to 2035

 The PV inverter generators industry is valued at USD 1.7 billion in 2025.
 As per FMI's analysis, the PV inverter will grow at a CAGR of 6.4% and reach USD 3.2 billion by 2035.

 In 2024, the PV inverter market experienced consistent growth as a result of increasing solar installations in Asia-Pacific (particularly China and India) with government incentives and declining solar panel prices.
 Residential surged in Europe, fueled by energy security needs following the Russia- Ukraine war.
 Supply chain issues in semiconductor components temporarily held back production.
-Micro inverters and hybrid inverters picked up the pace, especially in the U.S., as homeowners increasingly opted for battery storage solutions.
+Micro inverters and hybrid inverters picked up the pace, especially in the USA, as homeowners increasingly opted for battery storage solutions.

-Looking forward to 2025 and beyond, the industry will ramp up because of the following:
+Looking forward to 2025 and beyond, the industry will ramp up because of the following

 Growing utility-scale solar deployments in emerging economies (Middle East, Africa).